chrisbrownell/IDD-Fa18-Lab3-ckb77/README.md

 The voltage values appear to vary between 0V when no pressure is applied, to the close to the full 5V.
 On a 0 to 1023 scale, I am able to get readings between 0 and 1003.
 A reading of 1003 implies 1003/1023 = 0.98 of the full voltage, or 4.9V.

+When I connect the sensor to 3.3V rather than 5V, I only see a range of 0 to 672, which suggests voltage ranges from 0V to 672/1023 = 3.28V.
+This makes sense intuitively.

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

 The relationship does not appear to be linear, because I need to apply much more incremental force to go from a reading